Monday, December 15, 2008

 •••

-Why is it so hard to find the root of the act of violence?
+The only way to get rid of my internal violence is to see where it is coming from - but, why is it so hard to find the root of the act of violence?

 Is it because it precedes even my own existence? my parents, grandparents, even my great-great-great-grandparents?